dotnet/docs/docs/core/porting/upgrade-assistant-winforms-framework.md

 # Upgrade a Windows Forms App to .NET 6 with the .NET Upgrade Assistant

 > [!IMPORTANT]
 > This article was written before the release of the Upgrade Asstant extension for Visual Studio.
 The CLI version of the tool used in this article may be out of date.
-The article will be upgrade after the 2023 BUILD conference.
+The article will be upgrade after the Microsoft Build 2023 conference.

 The [.NET Upgrade Assistant](upgrade-assistant-overview.md) is a command-line tool that can assist with upgrading .NET Framework Windows Forms apps to .NET 6.
 This article provides: